 Accredited Investor Status

 For many prospective equity crowdfunding investors, accreditation remains a significant obstacle to full participation.
-Though Title IV allows non-accredited investors to participate in equity crowdfunding campaigns, many equity crowdfunding platforms remain closed to the general public.
+Though non-accredited investors are permitted to participate in equity crowdfunding campaigns with few limitations, many equity crowdfunding platforms remain closed to the general public.

 The reasons for this vary by platform.
 Some platforms, such as EarlyShares and PeerRealty, impose hefty investment minimums that are simply out of reach for most non-accredited investors due to restrictions on the amount of annual income or assets they can invest.
 Others, such as SeedInvest, prefer to restrict access to savvy investors, using accreditation as a proxy for knowledge and experience.
+(SeedInvest does allow non-accredited investors to join on the expectation that it will one day allow them to participate in its offerings.)
 Before assuming that a particular platform is available to non-accredited investors, read its FAQ section or contact its administrators directly.

 Equity crowdfunding involves buying shares in privately held firms.
-Unlike shares in publicly traded companies, these shares can’t be sold on public exchanges.
+Unlike shares in publicly traded companies, these shares for the most part can’t be sold on public exchanges – though some Tier 2 companies do opt for public listings after a fashion.
 And though some crowdfunded entities make regular income distributions, the vast majority don’t.
-Even if the company you’ve invested in survives and thrives, you’re likely to wait years to see a return on your equity crowdfunding investment – typically, either when the company is bought out or launches an IPO.
+Even if the company you’ve invested in survives and thrives, you’re likely to wait years to see a return on your equity crowdfunding investment.
+Typically, this happens only when the company is bought out privately or launches an IPO.

 Some equity crowdfunding platforms, such as PeerRealty, operate exchanges that allow their investors to buy and sell shares on the secondary market.
 However, such exchanges are typically platform-specific and may only be open to accredited investors.
 Given the comparatively small number of individual shareholders in any given equity crowdfunding vehicle, the liquidity of any secondary market is likely to be limited anyway.
 If you don’t have a long investment time horizon or want assurances of liquidity, equity crowdfunding isn’t an ideal investment.